U.S. government sues Fiat Chrysler over excess emissions

-The U.S. government has filed a civil lawsuit accusing Fiat Chrysler Automobiles NV of using software to bypass emission controls in diesel vehicles.
+The U.S. government filed a civil lawsuit Tuesday accusing Fiat Chrysler Automobiles NV of using software to bypass emission controls in 104,000 diesel vehicles sold since 2014.

-The U.S. Justice Department suit, filed in U.S. District court in Detroit, is a procedural step that may ramp up pressure on Fiat Chrysler.
-The suit could ultimately help lead to a settlement, as in an earlier probe of rival Volkswagen AG that will cost VW up to $25-billion, but which affected a much larger number of vehicles.
+The U.S. Justice Department lawsuit, filed in U.S. District court in Detroit, is a procedural step that may ramp up pressure on Fiat Chrysler and comes amid growing scrutiny of diesels by regulators around the world.

+The lawsuit could ultimately help lead to a settlement, as in an earlier probe of Volkswagen AG that will cost VW up to $25-billion, but which affected a much larger number of vehicles.

 VW admitted to intentionally cheating while Fiat Chrysler denies wrongdoing.

-It did not immediately comment on Tuesday.
+It said Tuesday it was disappointed the Justice Department filed suit and would vigorously defend itself against claims “it engaged in any deliberate scheme to install defeat devices to cheat U.S. emissions tests.”

-The suit also names Fiat Chrysler’s unit V.M.
+The lawsuit also names Fiat Chrysler’s unit V.M.
 Motori SpA, which designed the engine in question.
 Reuters reported last week the Justice Department and EPA have obtained internal emails and other documents written in Italian that look at engine development and emissions issues that raise significant questions.
 The investigation has scrutinized VM Motori.

 FCA acquired a 50-per cent stake in VM Motori in 2010 and the remainder in October 2013.

 The lawsuit asserts the Italian-American automaker placed undeclared “defeat devices,” or auxiliary emissions controls, in 2014-2016 Fiat Chrysler diesel vehicles that led to “much higher” than allowable levels of nitrogen oxide, or NOx pollution, which is linked to smog formation and respiratory problems.

-The suit seeks injunctive relief and unspecified civil penalties.
+The lawsuit seeks injunctive relief and unspecified civil penalties.
 EPA said in January the maximum fine is about $4.6-billion.

+Fiat Chrysler faces a separate ongoing criminal investigation on the emissions same issue by the Justice Department and probes by the U.S. Securities and Exchange Commission and many U.S. states.

 In January, EPA and California accused Fiat Chrysler of illegally using undisclosed software to allow excess diesel emissions in 104,000 U.S. 2014-2016 Jeep Grand Cherokees and Dodge Ram 1500 trucks.

-Fiat Chrysler said on Friday it plans to update software that it expects will resolve the concerns of U.S. regulators about excess emissions in those vehicles.
+The company plans to update software that it expects will resolve the concerns of U.S. regulators about excess emissions in those vehicles.

 The January notice was the result of regulators’ investigation of rival Volkswagen, which prompted the government to review emissions from all other passenger diesel vehicles.